-The annual Macnamara-Bregman Lecture is held in honor of John Macnamara's (1929-1996) scientific and academic contributions.
+The annual Macnamara-Bregman Lecture is held in honor of the scientific and academic contributions of John Macnamara (1929-1996) and his friend Albert Bregman (1936-2023).

 Help support the Macnamara-Bregman Lecture Series and Dr. Bregman's efforts maintaining this series by making a donation through McGill Giving.

 To correctly allocate your gift, under Select or search area of support please select "Other..." and copy-and-paste the phrase, "Macnamara Fund, Department of Psychology", into the box labeled, Provide instructions for your gift.

 February 23, 2024 at 3:30pm

 Paul Bloom, PhD